KshitijAng/RAG-API-Using-Llama-3.2/README.md

 This repository contains a modified implementation of a Retrieval-Augmented Generation (RAG) API using the Meta Llama 3.2 model.
 The modifications are designed for individuals with computational constraints of downloading the model locally or those encountering issues with the vLLM library.

+**Note: This solution works on Windows only, based on personal trial and error.**

 ## Original Code
 The original implementation can be found [here](https://lightning.ai/lightning-ai/studios/deploy-a-private-llama-3-2-rag-api?utm_source=akshay).